meghasharma123/meghasharma123/README.md

 <div align="center">

 You have finally discovered my Github profile. <br>
-- 🔭 I’m currently studying at Hemwati Nandan Bahuguna Gharwal University Uttrakhand
+- 🔭 I’m currently studying at Hemvati Nandan Bahuguna Gharwal University Uttrakhand
 - 🌱 I’m currently Preparing for Gate 2021
 - 💬 Ask me about Anything related to motivation
 - 📫 How to reach me: by my mail or insta or fb